ShanghaoLi0913/exertion-games-for-meeting/readme.md

 - **Food Rain** – A game where players move their head and neck and open their mouth to catch falling food items.
 - **Flower Frame** – A reactive camera frame that grows flowers when you stand up and hold your position.
-- **frost** – A game that prompts gentle neck movements to clear virtual frost from the video window, supporting subtle in-meeting activity.
+- **Frost** – A game that prompts gentle neck movements to clear virtual frost from the video window, supporting subtle in-meeting activity.
 - **Virus-hitter**:  A cooperative game where participants use seated torso and head movements to collaboratively destroy virtual virus towers

 ## How to use it